caspiankeyes/AISecForge-arXiv-Publication/README.md

 ### 3.10 Conclusion and Future Directions

-The LLMSecForge AI Security Benchmarking and Threat Scoring Framework establishes a comprehensive methodology for quantitative security assessment of large language models.
+The AISecForge AI Security Benchmarking and Threat Scoring Framework establishes a comprehensive methodology for quantitative security assessment of large language models.
 By providing standardized, reproducible metrics that align with both enterprise risk management and regulatory compliance needs, the framework enables meaningful security comparisons and strategic improvement initiatives.

 Future development of the framework will focus on: